PEI: Anne of Green Gables and so much more

 Where to stay

-Given the island's size, you could easily base yourself in Charlottetown and take day trips to the island's various attractions.
+Given PEI's size, you could easily base yourself in Charlottetown and take day trips to the island's various attractions.

 For a historic boutique experience there's the Great George, in Charlottetown.
 It's made up of 54 luxurious suites spread across 17 restored heritage buildings that date back to the mid-1840s.